YuSugihara/Maggy_Genome_Annotation/README.md

 #### Annotation QC

-Run the QC script on the secretome-filtered GFF file:
+`20_gff_qc.py` is a script that checks the quality of the GFF file based on the CDS sequences.
+`biopython` is required to run this script.

 ```bash
 ./20_gff_qc.py ./outputs/maggy_isolate.gff \